wwt/SwiftCurrent/README.md

 # Welcome

-SwiftCurrent is a library that lets you easily manage journeys through your Swift application.

-It comes with built-in support for UIKit and SwiftUI app-routing.
+SwiftCurrent is a library that lets you easily manage journeys through your Swift application and comes with built-in support for UIKit and SwiftUI app-routing.

+## Why Should I Use SwiftCurrent?

 In SwiftCurrent, workflows are a sequence of operations.
 Those operations usually display views in an application.
 The workflow describes the sequence of views and manages which view should come next.
 Your views are responsible for performing necessary tasks before proceeding forward in the workflow, like processing user input.

-### Why Should I Use SwiftCurrent?

 Architectural patterns and libraries that attempt to create a separation between views and workflows already exist.
 However, SwiftCurrent is different.
 We took a new design approach that focuses on: